mje-nz/dotfiles/README.md

 This will symlink the appropriate files from `.dotfiles` into your home directory.
 Everything is configured within `~/.dotfiles`.

 Before you run setup, you should probably check everything out and tweak stuff.
-Notably on OSX, you may not want to install Homebrew and my list of packages.
+On OSX, you may not want to install Homebrew and my list of packages.
 The install script is `osx-only/homebrew/install.sh` and the list of packages is `osx-only/homebrew/Brewfile`.
+On Linux, you may not want to install my list of packages and change your login shell to zsh.
+This is done in `linux-only/install.sh`.

 ## thanks